 Beneficiary's account number.

-Get in touch with us to know how we can help you with verifying unhosted wallet ownership.
-Indeed, we designed a customer-friendly solution to establish the power of disposal over a wallet, Address Ownership Proof Protocol.
+Get in touch with us to find out how we can help you with verifying unhosted wallet ownership.
+We designed a customer-friendly solution to establish the power of disposal over a wallet, Address Ownership Proof Protocol.

 When do you need to comply?

-When a domestic VASP transacts with a large foreign VASP that has not implemented the travel rule yet, the Domestic VASP should attempt to exchange the information.
-If it is rejected by the counterparty, this should be documented.
+When a domestic VASP transacts with a large foreign VASP that has not implemented the Travel Rule yet, the domestic VASP should attempt to exchange the information.
+If the counterparty rejects it, this should be documented.